EvidentSolutions/dalesbred/README.md

 -----------------------

 Sometimes you need to convert database values to your own custom types and vice versa.
-To do that, you can register your own TypeConversion-implementations to TypeConversionRegistry:
+To do that, you can register your own `TypeConversion`-implementations to `TypeConversionRegistry`:

     :::java
     TypeConversionRegistry conversions = db.getTypeConversionRegistry();
     conversions.registerConversionFromDatabaseType(new StringToEmailAddressConversion());
     conversions.registerConversionToDatabaseType(new EmailAddressToStringConversion());

-There are built-in conversions from Joda Time's DateTime, LocalDate and LocalTime to java.sql.Timestamp, java.sql.Date and java.sql.Time, respectively.
+There are built-in conversions from Joda Time's `DateTime`, `LocalDate` and `LocalTime` to `java.sql.Timestamp`, `java.sql.Date` and `java.sql.Time`, respectively.
 These will be automatically registered if Joda Time is detected on classpath.

 Confidential values